mediachain/mediachain-indexer/README.md

-##Search, Dedupe, and Media Ingestion for Mediachain
+## Search and Dedupe for Mediachain

 Entry Point               |  Info
 --------------------------|---------------------